 Gluten-free Bisquick isn’t a 1-to-1 substitute for gluten-full Bisquick, and I knew that going in, but even following the GF packaging directions exactly, our GF Bisquick biscuits came out really dry and a little too much on the sweet side.
 That being said, if you’re like my mom and use Bisquick biscuits as the base for strawberry shortcakes, I think adding a little more milk to the gluten-free Bisquick biscuit recipe would make them perfect for this.

-Similarly, using GF Bisquick in sausage balls will give them a slightly sweeter taste than you may be used to, but they still came out of the oven irresistibly delicious and all of our guests commented that they would never have known the sausage balls were gluten-free if I hadn’t told them.
+Similarly, using GF Bisquick in sausage balls will give them a slightly sweeter taste than you may be used to.
+However, they still came out of the oven irresistibly delicious, and all of our guests commented that they would never have known the sausage balls were gluten-free if I hadn’t told them.

 - 2 cups shredded cheddar cheese

 - Using your hands, combine all three ingredients in a bowl until thoroughly combined.

 - Form the mixture into balls and place on a greased baking sheet.

 - Bake for 20 to 25 minutes or until golden brown.

 - For the breakfast sausage, any flavor will work, according to your preference.
 I have always used Jimmy Dean’s regular.

 - For the shredded cheese, I recommend extra sharp cheddar and not pre-shredded, but no judgment if you hate shredding cheese and want to buy the pre-shredded since it will work just as well.